dshokouhi/hass-neato-custom-component/README.md

 This is a custom component designed for Home Assistant to test new Neato features.

-Currently testing: Config flows https://github.com/dshokouhi/hass-neato-custom-component/tree/config_flow
+Currently testing: Nothing, all changes current or more recent in HA dev as of 0.101

 Steps to install.